srikat/bricksextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.2.2 ( Jan 23, 2023 ) =
+* [Content Timeline] - New element for creating content timeline layouts.
+* [X-Ray Mode] - In-builder option for quickly viewing layout structures visually.
+* [Dynamic Lightbox] - Added "gallery" option to lightbox content for pulling in galleries into single lightbox.
+* [Dynamic Lightbox] - Added better support for WPGB infinite scroll (see support FAQ in docs).
+* [Image hotspots] - Added an option to add custom alt text to image.
+* [Dynamic Table] - No longer outputs "NaN" if column set to numbers and cell has no value.
+* [Dynamic Lightbox] - Fixed the issue with UI styles styling both close buttons and navigation together.
+* [Fluent Form] - Updated some selectors to match Fluent Forms flex-box column gaps.
+* [Header Extras] - Slight CSS change to avoid small jump if header set to be sticky immediately after scrolling.
+* [General] - Removed various default CSS settings for better support for mobile-first.

 = 1.2.1 ( Jan 04, 2023 ) =
 * [Pro Slider / Gallery] - Added an option to change the slide list HTML tag (for changing to <ul> lists etc. if needed).